 He was introduced to Bordeaux wines in the 1980’s and his winemaking program tends to emulate their style.
 He picks the grapes earlier, less ripe and produces wines that are built to age – with natural acidity, a depth of flavor and excellent structure.
 He believes in a minimalist approach to winemaking – gently handling the fruit during harvest and in the winery – and is a philosophy that doesn’t typically involve additions – of acid, water or other.

-He uses a variety of coopers – nearly all new French Oak.
-During recent barrel samples of 2012 and 2013 vintages we found these young wines to be rich in flavor and complex with a depth of both aroma and flavor.
+He uses a variety of coopers – nearly all new French oak.
+We sampled several wines from barrel during our visit with Tom – the 2012 and 2013 vintages we found these young wines to be rich in flavor and complex with a depth of both aroma and flavor.
 These are wines that have character and pleasingly, do not all taste the same.
 His vineyard sources tend to change depending on availability but one vineyard that forms the flagship wine of his program each year is the Garvey Home Ranch Cabernet Sauvignon.
 This vineyard is located in Rutherford on bench land at the base of the Mayacamas Mountains.

 Rather than working with huge tanks and large blends, everything is done on the micro level.
 In such a small space you have to be very creative with equipment and how it is organized.
 He keeps two vintages inside the winery at any one time – bottling one right before harvest to free up space.
 His bottling is done off site.

-Today his focus is on his Pine & Brown wines, but also offers wine consulting for several small negociant labels and works for an Italian wine supplier.
+During his ownership, Tom’s focus was on his Pine & Brown wines, but also offered wine consulting for several small negociant labels and works for an Italian wine supplier.